 A blog CMS is fundamentally the same as any other CMS, giving you the same functionality as standard website and the ability to create static pages.
 However, it is likely to give you wider distribution and visibility of the content.
 Again, it does depend on the tone of voice you want to use, and the message you want to portray.

-Which Social Media sites are the most SEO friendly, and which are under-exploited from an SEO perspective?
+Which social media platforms are the most SEO friendly, and which are under-exploited from an SEO perspective?

-Social Media sites that employ too much SEO run the risk of alienating users and turning them away from the community.
-It causes moderators to enforce strict rules on what you can and can’t do on the site, which defeat the purpose of Social Media.
+Social media platforms that employ too much SEO run the risk of alienating users and turning them away from the community.
+It causes moderators to enforce strict rules on what you can and cannot do on the website, which defeat the purpose of social media.